 Day 1| Arriving In Mumbai And Exploring Its Cultural Facets

 If you are a native of Mumbai, skip this day and start from Day 2.

 A unique landmark in India, Gateway of India, marks India’s chief port.
-Built during the colonial era, the monument is now a famous photo spot for every traveller in and around the country.
+Built during the colonial era, the monument is now a famous photo spot for every traveler in and around the country.

 Elephanta Caves is a UNESCO world heritage site that boasts an array of rock-cut cave temples dedicated to Hindu God Shiva.
 Located on an island in the Sea of Oman close to Mumbai, these 5th to 8th-century caves will prepare the ground for what else is to come your way on this road trip.